-For cities are increasingly gaining importance internationally, and urban actors the world over are facing comparable issues in urban development.
-Although local solutions are required, they are increasingly becoming globally relevant.
+Cities are gaining international importance and urban actors worldwide are facing comparable issues in urban development.
+Although local solutions are required, they increasingly have global relevance.